Create your Node.js application

 -g switch installs the

 create-react-app globally on your machine so you can run it from anywhere.

 my-react-app by running:

-Install all of the application's dependencies by switching to the new folder and running
+And build the application by switching to the new folder and running

 npm run build.

 cd my-react-app npm run build

 build folder in your project folder.
 This contains the